muratk5n/thirdwave/en/README.md

-Pozsar: "The commodities market is much more financialized and leveraged today than it was during the 1973 OPEC supply crisis, and today’s Russian supply crisis is much bigger, much more broad -based, and much more correlated.
+Pozsar: "The commodities market is much more financialized and leveraged today than it was during the 1973 OPEC supply crisis, and today’s Russian supply crisis is much bigger, much more broad-based, and much more correlated.
 It’s scarier"

 ---

-By CC he means individual comm prices are going up and down in sync.
+By CC he means individual commodity prices are going up and down in sync.

 Pozsar: "Commodity correlations are also at 1, which, to stress, is never a good thing.
 But that’s precisely what happens when the West